Creating and applying live templates (Code Snippets)

 $END$ was not suggested for editing.
 This is because the template variable

 $END$ is predefined, and thus NOT EDITABLE.
-It always stands for the position of the cursor after the template expansion and filling in all the required fields.
-So in our case, the cursor will rest at the end of the new class declaration.
+It always stands for the position of the caret after the template expansion and filling in all the required fields.
+So in our case, the caret will rest at the end of the new class declaration.

 5. Memorising the new live template

-You only have to click OK In the Settings/Preferences dialog (Ctrl+Alt+S).
+You only have to click OK In the Settings dialog (Control+Alt+S).
 The new live template (or a code snippet) that expands into a stub Python class is ready.
 Let's just put it to a test...